 How does the collaborative process actually work?
 Can you break that down for me?

-Fox: There are six attributes required in collaborative divorce.
+Harriett Fox: In Florida, there are six attributes required in collaborative divorce.
 One is disclosure of documents.
 The couple agrees that no information will be hidden.
 In traditional divorce, often the hurdle is getting the documentation and the discovery.
 Here the couple is saying that everything is going to be transparent.

 Secondly, they agree to maintain respect for each other; everyone is going to act like an adult.